This status grants people who are not Canadian citizens the right to live and work in Canada without any time limit on their stay.

 This program is for workers who

-- have the skills, education, and work experience to contribute to the economy of a specific province or territory
+Possess the skills, education, and work experience to contribute to the economy of a specific province or territory.

-To be nominated by a province or territory, you must follow the instructions on their website and contact them directly.
-The province of Quebec does not have a provincial nominee program.
+To be nominated by a province or territory, you must follow the instructions on their official website and contact them directly.
+It’s important to note that Quebec operates its own immigration system and does not participate in the Provincial Nominee Program.

-PNP Canada programs allow Canadian provinces to nominate individuals for immigration to their province based on criteria set by the provincial government.
-Successful applicants obtain a provincial nomination, which may then be used to apply to Immigration, Refugees, and Citizenship Canada (IRCC) for permanent residence.
+The Provincial Nominee Program allows Canadian provinces and territories to nominate individuals for immigration based on specific criteria set by the provincial government.
+If successful, applicants receive a provincial nomination, which can be used to apply to Immigration, Refugees, and Citizenship Canada (IRCC) for permanent residence.

 Provinces and territories that operate a Provincial Nominee Program (PNP) can nominate candidates through the Express Entry pool, in addition to nominating foreign nationals to the existing paper-based process.